 O’Connor creates wonderfully dramatic and turbulent paintings in response to her environment in her native home of North Uist.
 She likes to work outdoors in wild weather to capture the dynamic energy of storms, and ‘the movement and rhythms of the sea and the land…the merging of sea with air, advancing rain and mist, ever changing light…elements that seem to be about something intangible’

-Laura Medcalf is a British / Hungarian artist, who will be exhibiting some of her prints which are created using an interesting practise, which involves a sense of natural chemistry.
+Laura Medcalf is a British / Hungarian artist, who will be exhibiting some of her prints which are created using an interesting practise, involving a sense of natural chemistry.
 With the aid of soluble UV sensitive crystals, the work is exposed with the reaction of sunlight and developed in the sea.
 The viewer can see various tones of Prussian blue which resulted from the intensity of sunlight reacting with the natural matter and water.

 Orla Stevens creates paintings and textiles that respond to multi sensory experience of place.
 Trained in printed textiles and embroidery at Edinburgh College of Art, Orla discovered her love for expressive mark-making, graduating in 2018 with a first class honours.
 Since, Orla has been developing her visual art practice, exploring conversation between painting and printing processes, exhibiting work across Scotland.